History of classical mechanics: Medieval thought

 Persian Islamic polymath Ibn Sīnā published his theory of motion in The Book of Healing (1020).
 He said that an impetus is imparted to a projectile by the thrower, and viewed it as persistent, requiring external forces such as air resistance to dissipate it.
 Ibn Sina made distinction between 'force' and 'inclination' (called "mayl"), and argued that an object gained mayl when the object is in opposition to its natural motion.
 So he concluded that continuation of motion is attributed to the inclination that is transferred to the object, and that object will be in motion until the mayl is spent.
 He also claimed that projectile in a vacuum would not stop unless it is acted upon.
 This conception of motion is consistent with Newton's first law of motion, inertia.
 Which states that an object in motion will stay in motion unless it is acted on by an external force.
-This idea which dissented from the Aristotelian view was later described as "impetus" by John Buridan, who was influenced by Ibn Sina's Book of Healing.

 In the 12th century, Hibat Allah Abu'l-Barakat al-Baghdaadi adopted and modified Avicenna's theory on projectile motion.
 In his Kitab al-Mu'tabar, Abu'l-Barakat stated that the mover imparts a violent inclination (mayl qasri) on the moved and that this diminishes as the moving object distances itself from the mover.
 According to Shlomo Pines, al-Baghdaadi's theory of motion was "the oldest negation of Aristotle's fundamental dynamic law [namely, that a constant force produces a uniform motion], [and is thus an] anticipation in a vague fashion of the fundamental law of classical mechanics [namely, that a force applied continuously produces acceleration]."

 In the 14th century, French priest Jean Buridan developed the theory of impetus, with possible influence by Ibn Sina.
 Albert, Bishop of Halberstadt, developed the theory further.

-Formation of classical mechanics
+Nicole Oresme, one of Oxford Calculators at Merton College, Oxford, provided the mean speed theorem using geometrical arguments.